laserdisc-io/slack4s/README.md

   .serve
 ```

-If your hosting (e.g. k8s, AWS ECS) needs a health check endpoint, use:
+If your container runtime (e.g. k8s, AWS ECS) needs a health check endpoint, use:

 ```
 https://{your-base-url}/healthCheck